lbke/ssr-theory/readme.md

 Yes, build-time static rendering is just server-side rendering with a cache + precomputed requests.
 For instance, Next.js differentiation between `getServerSideProps` (SSR) and `getStaticProps` (SSG) is a relevant implementation choice, but a still an implementation choice.
 It is possible to imagine other implementation of server-rendering that blurs the line between the different possible "render moments".

-Exemple implementation for paid pages on a blog:
+Example implementation for paid pages on a blog:
 ```ts
 export const BlogPage = (props: Props) => (
 <div>